SecureCodeWarrior/sensei-recipes/README.md

 # Sensei Recipes
-Main repository for Sensei Recipes
+Main repository for Sensei Recipes.

 ## Recipe Pool Structure
 The recipes pool is structured as follows: